YFolla/mock_api_data/README.md

    npm run dev
    ```

-## Environment Variables
+## Environment Variables (Optional)

-The application uses the following environment variables:
+This demo application uses a hardcoded session secret for simplicity.
+However, you can still customize the following environment variables by creating a `.env` file:

 - `PORT`: The port on which the server will run (default: 3000)
 - `NODE_ENV`: The environment mode (development, production, test)
-- `SESSION_SECRET`: Secret key for session encryption (required for production)
 - `DB_HOST`, `DB_PORT`, `DB_NAME`, `DB_USER`, `DB_PASSWORD`: Database connection details (for future use)

 ## Deployment

-For production deployment:

-1. Set the `NODE_ENV` environment variable to `production`
-2. Generate a strong random string for `SESSION_SECRET`
+For this demo application, deployment is simple:

+1. Install dependencies: `npm install`
-3. Use the `npm start` command to run the server
+2. Start the server: `npm start`

+The server will run on port 3000 by default, or you can specify a different port using the `PORT` environment variable.

 ## Testing